andersbogsnes/ml_tooling/README.md

 # Contents
 * Transformers
-    - A library of transformers for use with Scikit-learn pipelines
+    * A library of transformers for use with Scikit-learn pipelines

 * Model base classes
-    - Production baseclasses for subclassing - guarantees interface for use in API
+    * Production baseclasses for subclassing - guarantees interface for use in API

+* Plotting functions
+    * Functions for producing nice, commonly used plots such as roc_curves and confusion matrices

 ## BaseClassModel
 A base Class for defining your model.
 Your subclass must define two methods: